North Korea: nuclear threat and human rights present urgent challenge

 Concern over North Korea’s nuclear programme has increased in the last few months, after a missile test in May signalled its advancing technology, followed by the country launching its first intercontinental ballistic missile in July.

 In response to the recent tests, the United Nations Security Council expanded its sanctions against North Korea with approval from China as well as the United States – the two most powerful players in the Korean Peninsula.
-Jim Mattis, US Defence Secretary, has called North Korea the ‘most urgent and dangerous threat to peace and security’.
+Jim Mattis, the US Defence Secretary, has called North Korea the ‘most urgent and dangerous threat to peace and security’.

-Commenting on discussions between the US and Russia during the recent G8 summit in Hamburg, Kirby says: ‘It may be that the discussions between President Putin and President Trump will reveal suggestions for a more peaceful approach that will yield greater dividends and take fewer risks.’
+Commenting on discussions between the US and Russia during the recent G8 summit in Hamburg, Kirby said: ‘It may be that the discussions between President Putin and President Trump will reveal suggestions for a more peaceful approach that will yield greater dividends and take fewer risks.’

-He adds that a military response is not the solution.
+He added that a military response is not the solution.
 ‘The one course which is not really available in the current state of the weaponry and of the vulnerability of populations in the region is the use of a military option.
 What has to be done is to consider what options short of military are available.
 The protection of people in South Korea but also in North Korea and Japan make it imperative that military talk should be avoided.

 ‘I believe that the wise and experienced diplomats in the US will be so warning the President, and that the President will follow that warning.

 ‘I think if the objective is to encourage North Korea to take steps to improve its human rights record and to reduce the temperature of the security risk then the path to that objective lies along the route of conversation, discussion and compromise.’

 Kirby also sees a glimmer of hope in the strategy pursued by the new President of South Korea, Moon Jae-in.
 The former human rights lawyer assumed his post in May and he has taken a different approach to North Korea than his predecessor, calling for engagement with their neighbours rather than isolation.